zachobb89/smart-pension-test/README.md

 The view_getter method then uses the create_count method to create an array from the entries, ensuring that the total count for each page is returned using a ternery operator.
 This list is then ordered by the sorted_list method and finally the ordered list and the title is then passed to the show_view method to display the list.

 The process above is the same when get_unique_views is called on the FileParser instance, except that only unique views are counted.

+Taking it further
+-
+I have added methods to find the total and unique views for a single page.